Tom5om/user-management-api/readme.md

 ## About this project

-This project has been built using Laravel and a boilerplate that I have helped develop with my friend.
+This project has been built using Laravel and a boilerplate that I have developed with a friend.
 It provides generic REST functionality out of the box.
-It utilises laradock which will make it easy to set the project up locally.
+This project utilises laradock which will make it easy to set the project up locally.

 Prerequisites
 * On Linux, probably mac as well (untested on mac)